fairyly/my-resume/README.md

 ### About Me
 My name is Yue Heqing.
-You can call me fiaryly.
+You can call me fairyly.
 I was born in 1990s.

 I am an IT developer focusing on web technology.
 Now I am employed by damo as an Frontend Developer engineer.